bluegenes/2022-paper-protein-kmers/manuscript.md

 - While eukaryotic datasets are out of scope of this paper, these methods should work well

-Using genomes from the Genome Taxonomy Database (GTDB) we develop showcase amino acid k-mer distributions across phyla and demonstrate taxonomic classification using sketch containment.

-Protein search has long been used for comparisons conducted at increased evolutionary distances.
-By using amino acid FracMinHash sketches, we can make global protein similarity assessment tractable for the current scale of sequencing.

 <!--
 Main points:
 - Protein k-mers approximate proteomes